 This is often referred to as “Jesus’ Secret Ministry.”

 We'll take a look at Luke 10:21 where we see Jesus filled with joy.
 There's only one statement in the gospels where we read that Jesus was filled with joy.
+The secret was that He was developing a leadership team.
+Jesus was extremely happy that it was working; His mentoring and apprenticeship method was successful.

 What do you think it means to be filled with joy?
 How do you react, or what do you do when you're filled with joy?
 You go home to your wife and just say, “Honey, guess what happened today?
 I am so excited.
 You wouldn't believe.
 This is my most exciting day.”
 I can see that's not how you would react or how you would act if something wonderful happened, is it?
 No. So, Jesus also didn't do this.
 It was unique, so unique that they had to write it down, take note of it and write it down.
 We see that He looked up in heaven, He probably clapped His hands and said, “Yes, Father! — He probably danced around, — I thank You, I praise You because You did not reveal it to other people”.
 It was a secret.
 Just imagine what would have happened if the other people would have known about it.
 If they had known about it they would have sent a group soldiers to Gethsemane and they would have told them, “Now, when you go there, you be sure to bring back twelve people.
 You bring back Jesus and the 11 buddies of Judas.”
 But they didn't know that.

 His mentoring and apprenticeship method was successful.
 He did it with the 12, He did it with the 70.
-He was also happy that the Pharisees had not discovered Years later the Pharisees realized that they had failed when they discovered the success the apostles were having and that they had been with Jesus.
+He was also happy that the Pharisees had not discovered what He was doing and how important it was.
+Had the Pharisees understood this secret ministry of Jesus they would have taken 12 men captive in Gethsemane, not only one.Years later the Pharisees realized that they had failed when they discovered the success the apostles were having and that they had been with Jesus.
 They saw what happened and they said, “Ah, or No!
 We failed, we missed it, look at all these little Jesuses around here.”
 And that exactly is what happened.
 They missed it because they did not understand the strategy of Jesus.

 Here we have a picture of the strategy of Jesus.